 |

-From this table you might think "Wait a minute -- on a 30-year loan I should own about half of my house after about 15 years, but with a 10% interest rate and a 5% down payment you're saying I'd own only 22%?!
-What gives?"
-The answer is that banks use compound interest, so your equity grows slowly.
-On a 30-year loan of $100k at 7%, the payment is $665/mo., but when you make the first payment, a whopping $583 goes to interest, and a mere $82 goes towards owning the home.
-On 15-year loans a much higher percentage goes towards the home itself, which is why 15-year mortgages are a better deal if you can get them -- and why you should try to pay off your loan in 15 years anyway if you can't.
-There's more on this in our section about paying off a loan early.
 But let's get back to PMI and canceling it.
-Of course, you don't have to wait for the automatic cancellation at 22%.
+You don't have to wait for the automatic cancellation at 22%.
 You can write to the insurance company and ask them to cancel your PMI coverage as soon as you hit 20% equity.
-And here's one more thing you can do: If your house has increased in value then you suddenly own a lot more of it.
+And that's total equity, not just paid equity: If your house has increased in value then you suddenly own a lot more of it, and you can cancel your PMI even earlier.
 For example, let's say you put $5,000 down on a $100,000 home, and in a couple of years the value shoots up to $119,000 because it's a hot real estate market.
 You own the $5000 you put into the house, plus the $19,000 it increased, for a total of $24,000.
-(You also own the equity you built from making mortgage payments, but because of compound interest it's not very much for the first few years so we'll ignore that.)
+(You also own the equity you built from making mortgage payments, but because of how mortgage interest works, most of your payments for the first few years goes to interest and not principal, so we'll ignore paid equity for our example.)
 So the $24,000 you own divided by the $119,000 value of the home means you own over 20% of your home.
-Now you don't need PMI any more.
-But to cancel the PMI you'll need to convince the lender that your home is really worth $119,000 now, so you'll have to pay for an appraisal.
+So you don't need PMI any more.
+But to cancel the PMI you'll need to convince the lender that your home is really worth $119,000 now, so you'll have to pay for an appraisal which might run $400 or so.
 You'll have to weigh the cost of the appraisal against the amount you'll save by canceling PMI early to see if it's a good deal for you.

 If you liked this site then you might like some of my other sites: